How to Keep Lettuce Fresh

-Even if you do everything right, your lettuce might wilt a bit.
+Keep in mind that even if you do everything right, your lettuce may wilt a bit.
 Crisp it up by soaking cut lettuce in ice water for a few minutes.
-Then spin dry as you normally would.
+Then, spin dry as you normally would.
 This is great for slightly wilted lettuce.

 You should also keep lettuce away from ethylene fruits (like pears, avocados, apples and tomatoes) because they release gas as they ripen, which causes other produce to age prematurely.
 Bookmark this storage produce guide to keep tabs on your other produce, too.

 How long lettuce lasts depends on how it’s stored and which type of lettuce it is.
 Loose leaf lettuce can last seven to ten days when properly stored, but head lettuce lasts much longer than that.
 Left intact and unwashed, head lettuce will last one to three weeks in the fridge.
 In comparison to other leafy greens, though, lettuce reigns as the long shelf life champion.

 If you can’t remember how long you’ve had your lettuce, remember this: When in doubt, toss it out—especially if it smells bad, looks gross or feels slimy.

 claire krieger/taste of home

 If you’re looking to keep your lettuce for even longer, consider freezing it.
 Yes, you really can freeze lettuce!

 We recommend freezing thicker lettuces, like romaine or butterhead.
 Keep in mind that lettuce tends to lose some of its crispness and flavor when it freezes, so it’s best to freeze lettuce for smoothies, soups and stews—not for recipes that rely on fresh lettuce leaves like salads.
 Same goes for other leafy greens like spinach and kale, which are great for freezing as well.